danielkimathi/NLP-Amazon-Review-Sentiment-Analysis/README.md

 ## Project Overview
 This project classifies Amazon product reviews into Positive, Neutral, or Negative sentiment using natural language processing (NLP) and machine learning models.
 It combines traditional classifiers (Logistic Regression, Naive Bayes) with advanced deep learning models (RNN, LSTM), while addressing common NLP challenges like class imbalance and preprocessing.

-The notebook explores the full modeling pipeline, and a deployable Streamlit app enables interactive sentiment predictions from raw text inputs.
+The notebook explores the full modeling pipeline, and includes an interactive script for making sentiment predictions from raw text inputs using a trained model.

 ### The notebook includes:
 - **Exploratory Data Analysis (EDA)**: Score distributions, sentiment imbalance, and text length analysis.